harrisonoest/PRimate/README.md

 - Post a GitLab PR link in a monitored channel to start tracking it
 - Add reviewers by mentioning them in the same message as the PR link
 - React with 👍 to approve a PR
+- React with :memo: to indicate you've left comments on the PR
+- React with :fixed:, :hammer_and_wrench:, or :wrench: (PR author only) to notify commenters that issues have been addressed
 - React with :x: to stop tracking a PR
 - React with :merge: to indicate the PR has been merged